-If a Prime Healthcare Network Physician is not available, a Covered Person may contact the Prime Healthcare Utilization Management Review Department at (877) 234-5227 to determine if an Anthem Blue Cross BlueCard Network Provider may be available and approved under the Plan.
-Office Visit Co-Pay is subject to the network Tier utilized.
+If a Prime Healthcare Network Physician is not available, a Covered Person may contact the Prime Healthcare Utilization Management Department at (877) 234-5227 to determine if a BCBS BlueCard/Blue Shield of CA Network Provider may be available and approved under the Plan.
+Covered Persons affiliated with certain Prime Hospitals and Facilities with limited Tier 1 Prime Healthcare Primary Care providers, may also select a Tier 2 BCBS BlueCard/BlueShield of CA Network Primary Care Provider without prior approval from the Prime Healthcare Utilization Management Department.
+Please see your applicable addendum to see if this special rule applies to your coverage.
+Office Visit Copay is subject to the network Tier utilized.

-If a Covered Person requires Hospital services or supplies, they will be referred to a Prime Healthcare Network Hospital with which their Prime Healthcare Primary Care Physician or a Prime Healthcare Specialist is associated.
-If services are not available at that Prime Healthcare Network facility, the Covered Person must contact the Prime Healthcare Utilization Management Review Department.
-See the Utilization Management Program section for details on seeking pre-service review.
+If a Covered Person requires Hospital services or supplies, they will be referred to a Prime Healthcare Network Hospital.
+If services are not available at that Prime Healthcare Network facility, the Covered Person must contact the Prime Healthcare Utilization Management Department.
+See the Utilization Management Program section for details on seeking preservice review.